 Highlight: As belts begin to tighten and wallets begin to thin, the exuberant production number "We're in the Money" (1:05) may be just the thing to take your mind off your troubles.

-With Broadway dark until at least 2021, fans of musical theater are hungry for shows they can watch from home.
+Not everyone can get out to actual Broadway productions, and fans of musical theater are hungry for shows they can watch from home.
 That's where BroadwayHD comes in.
 A streaming service aimed at theater lovers, BroadwayHD offers some 300 whole, high-quality, professionally filmed live theater performances from Broadway, London's West End and beyond.
 (Some have been acquired from existing catalogs, while others have been created especially for the channel.)
-Subscriptions cost just $8.99 a month—and for new subscribers, the first week is free.
+Subscriptions cost $11.99 a month—and for new subscribers, the first week is free.

 But how can you choose among the many shows on offer?
 That's where we come in.
-BroadwayHD is currently streaming 65 different musicals.
+BroadwayHD is currently streaming 69 different musicals.
 Here are the ones we think you won't want to miss.
-One note: BroadwayHD offers several musicals that were made as feature films (including Nine, The Music Man and The Last Five Years) or as made-for-TV movies (such as Bye Bye Birdie or the Bette Midler Gypsy), but we have limited this list to recordings of live stage productions.
+One note: BroadwayHD offers several musicals that were shot as feature films (including The Phantom of the Opera, Fiddler on the Roof and The Adventures of Priscilla, Queen of the Desert) or as made-for-TV movies (such as Bye Bye Birdie or the Bette Midler Gypsy), but we have limited this list to recordings of live stage productions.